ChanningAtCMU/94870-B2-Tell-Stories-with-Data---Channing/CritiquebyDesign.md

 ### Step four: Test the solution
-Q1: In 10 seconds, can you tell me what this chart is about?
+Q1: In 10 seconds, can you tell me what this chart is about?<br />
-Q2: Which part of the chart is the most eye-catching?
+Q2: Which part of the chart is the most eye-catching?<br />
-Q3: What are the things that you are confused?
+Q3: What are the things that you are confused? <br />
 Q4: I will explain to you what this chart is about.
-After that, tell me your new concentration on this chart.
+After that, tell me your new concentration on this chart.<br />
 Q5: If you are a fan of F1, what else do you wish to see?
-What on this chart you want to see less.
+What on this chart you want to see less.<br />

 Interviewee  | Feedback
 ------------- | -------------